NiklasRosenstein/nr-python/nr.databind.rest/README.md

 ### Example

-Resources are defined by defining an `Interface` subclass and decorating its methods with the `@Route` decorator.
+Resources are created by defining an `Interface` subclass and decorating its methods with the `@Route` decorator.
 The subclass can then be used to automatically generate client code and to implement a server based on the same interface.